European-Unified-ID/euid-docs-preview/preview/docs/ref-info/ref-preparing-emails-and-phone-numbers-for-processing.md

 ---
+title: Preparing emails and phone numbers for processing
-title: Preparing personal data for processing
+sidebar_label: Preparing personal data for processing
 description: Summary of key steps to prepare your input data for conversion to EUIDs.
 hide_table_of_contents: false
 sidebar_position: 01